AaronRules5/BafTheater/README.md

 # BafTheater
-Extract and inject DDS files in and out of BAF files for Battleblock Theater :3 It's currently not ready yet.
+Extract and inject DDS files in and out of BAF files for Battleblock Theater.
+It's currently not ready yet.
+Wondering what language I should write it in.